Breakout 2000: Gameplay

-Breakout 2000 is a action game featuring a similar premise to Breakout (1976), where the player's main objective is to destroy a layer of brick lines from the playfield by repeatedly bouncing a ball spawned off a paddle into them and keep it in play, using the walls and paddle to eliminate the bricks.
+Breakout 2000 is an action game featuring a similar premise to Breakout (1976), where the main objective is to destroy a layer of brick lines from the playfield by repeatedly bouncing a ball spawned off a paddle into them and keep it in play, using the walls and paddle to eliminate the bricks.
 The game is divided into two modes to choose from at the main menu (2000 and Classic), each with their own gameplay settings.
 As with previous arcade remakes and updates on the Atari Jaguar such as Tempest 2000, Missile Command 3D, and Defender 2000, the game modifies and builds upon the gameplay of its original counterpart, introducing a third-person perspective behind the paddle in a pseudo-3D playfield, power-ups, enemies, varying level designs, and multiplayer.

 In the 2000 mode, the player must clear 50 levels, each divided into ten phases consisting of five rounds and one of two bonus rounds.
 The player has five balls to try clearing the playfield of bricks, each having a fixed point value depending on their color.
 The ball increases its speed at specific hit intervals and the paddle shrinks to half of its size if the ball touches the upper wall in a single-player session.
 During gameplay, power-ups are dropped by two of three types of drones that randomly appear on the playfield.
 These power-ups assist the player, ranging from speed increasers, multiplying the number of balls on-screen, equip the paddle with a plasma cannon, among others.
 The third drone type, Stingers, are enemies who shoot the paddle to break it if the player takes a determined number of hits.
 In two-player mode, the players' paddle are positioned at the bottom (1P) and top (2P) respectively, while the playfield's upper wall is replaced with a warped wall that allow the balls travel back and forth.
 The player can also enable a computer-controlled assistant for the second paddle.

 Classic mode is a recreation of the original arcade game, where the player can choose between two gameplay options at the main menu before starting: "Catch" (where the paddle is capable of holding the ball) and "Breakthru" (where the ball breaks the bricks by moving through them).
 On each mode, failing in making the ball rebound from the paddle results in losing it and the game is over once all the balls are lost.